The 35 Best Small Kitchen Storage and Organization Ideas You’ll Want to Try ASAP

 10. Turn cabinet and pantry shelves into drawers.

-We love a shelf when it’s on the wall but when it’s in a cabinet or a pantry, it can be really hard to see what’s buried deep in the back.
+We love a shelf when it’s on the wall, but when it’s in a cabinet or a pantry, it can be really hard to see what’s buried deep in the back.
 That’s why, especially in small kitchens (where there’s not a lot of room to get in there), we prefer drawers.
-If you can’t renovate, simply add baskets to these shelves so that you can pull them out to access what’s in the back.
+If you can’t renovate, simply add baskets to the shelves so that you can pull them out to access what’s in the back.

 11. And use (little!) shelves wherever you can!

 Again, we’re not anti-shelves.
 We just prefer narrow ones over deep ones so that nothing gets lost.
 How narrow?
 Really narrow!
 Like, just deep enough for one row of bottles or jars.
 Stick to narrow shelves and you can also put them nearly anywhere.